orcslab/Home-Page/article_template.md

 Here's the step-by-step of the process:

-1. After you have written your article, you'll need to compile it to HTML before uploading it to the page:
+1. After you have written your article, you'll need to convert it to HTML before uploading it to the page:

     - If you used RStudio, click _Knit HTML_ in RStudio's editor and the HTML file will be generated.
 Open this file in the editor;